Soli Corbelle

 Soli Corbelle is an art dealer and gallerist.

 Early life

 A New York native, Soli was surrounded by art from a young age, growing up in a household of collectors and attending weekly history classes at the Metropolitan Museum of Art.

 Career

-Her early career began at the age of fifteen, garnering experience with a number of auction houses, museums and galleries including Phillips, Sotheby's, Marlborough Gallery and Museo Nacional Centro de Arte Reina Sofia.
-Her work extended to estates and artist studios by the likes of Manolo Valdes, Jack Tworkov, and Harry Bertoia.
+Her early career began at the age of fifteen, garnering experience with a number of auction houses, museums and galleries including Phillips, Sotheby's and Museo Nacional Centro de Arte Reina Sofia.
+Her work extended to estates and artist studios by the likes of Jack Tworkov, and Harry Bertoia.

 At age twenty-five, Soli became a Director of the New York flagship of an international gallery with over 15 locations worldwide.
 Two years later, She left to work as a private advisor for distinguished collectors across the globe before launching her first gallery group, LUSH Art Agency, with locations in New York and Miami.
-She has since opened a second gallery group and non-profit called Gallery 23 NY.
+She has since opened a second gallery group and non-profit.